prakash888kp/prakash888kp/README.md

-👋 Hello World, I'm Prakash
+## 👋 Hello World, I'm Prakash

-🎓 About Me
+## 🎓 About Me

 I'm a passionate Data Scientist with experience in a variety of technologies and frameworks.

-I hold an M.Tech in Data Science and currently work as an Automation Tester leveraging Appium and Selenium.
+I hold an M.Tech in Data Science and currently work as an SDET leveraging Appium and Selenium at Zensar.

 I am passionate about solving complex problems with data.

-🛠️ Skills and Technologies
+## 🛠️ Skills and Technologies

 Languages: Python, Java ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat&logo=Python&logoColor=white)
 ![Java](https://img.shields.io/badge/-Java-red?style=flat&logo=Java&logoColor=white)